AshStanton/content-ops-starter/content/pages/index.md

               borderRadius: x-large
         tagline: '£500–£1,500 Per month'
       - title: Ad Optimization (Audit + Strategy)
-        subtitle: >-
-          Maximize Your Ad Campaign Performance with Our Expert Audit & Optimization
+        subtitle: Maximize Your Ad Performance with Our Expert Audit & Optimization
         text: >+
           *   **Comprehensive Campaign Audit**: We review your current ad campaigns and identify areas for improvement.